BrianMacIntosh/alexa-skill-test-framework/README.md

   * `elicitsSlot`: Optional String.
 Tests that the response asks Alexa to elicit the given slot.
   * `confirmsSlot`: Optional String.
 Tests that the response asks Alexa to confirm the given slot.
   * `confirmsIntent`: Optional Boolean.
 Tests that the response asks Alexa to confirm the intent.
   * `hasAttributes`: Optional Object.
 Tests that the response contains the given attributes and values.
+Values can be strings or functions testing the value.
   * `hasCardTitle`: Optional String.
 Tests that the card sent by the response has the title specified.
   * `hasCardContent`: Optional String.
 Tests that the card sent by the response has the title specified.
   * `withStoredAttributes`: Optional Object.
 The attributes to initialize the handler with.
 Used with DynamoDB mock
   * `storesAttributes`: Optional Object.
 Tests that the given attributes were stored in the DynamoDB.
+Values can be strings or functions testing the value.
   * `playsStream`: Optional Object.
 Tests that the AudioPlayer is used to play a stream.
   * `stopsStream`: Optional Boolean.
 Tests that the AudioPlayer is stopped.
   * `clearsQueue`: Optional String.
 Tests that the AudioPlayer clears the queue with the given clear behavior.